blender-visual-investigation/knowledge-base/docs/3D/index.md

 ---

 This section explains the practical phases of creating, analysing, and sharing 3D reconstructions for visual investigation.
 Use the links below to jump to detailed articles in each area.
+This guide is mostly 3D software agnostic, focussing on concepts that apply across the 3D board.

+What source material do we have? -> What do we want as an end result?

 ## Phases at a glance